Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Algorithms and performance guarantees

 \begin{theorem} Let $ G $ be a chordal graph on $ N $ vertices with maximum degree and clique number at most $ \de $ and $ \omega \geq 2 $, respectively.
 Suppose $ \tG $ is generated by the $ \Bern(p) $ sampling model.
 Then $\cchat$ defined in \prettyref{eq:chordal-estimator} is an unbiased estimator of $ \cc(G) $.
 Furthermore,

 and for all $ t \geq 0 $,

 \end{theorem}

 To prove \prettyref{thm:chordal} we start by presenting a useful lemma.
-Note that \prettyref{lmm:ccpeo} states that $ \cchat $ is a linear combination of $ (-q/p)^{\widetilde{\sfc}_j} $; here $\sfc_j$ is computed using a PEO of the sampled graph, which itself is random.
+Note that \prettyref{lmm:ccpeo} states that $ \cchat $ is a linear combination of $ (-q/p)^{\widetilde{\sfc}_j} $; here $\widetilde{\sfc}_j$ is computed using a PEO of the sampled graph, which itself is random.
 The next result allows us rewrite the same estimator as a linear combination of $ (-q/p)^{\widehat{\sfc}_j} $, where $ \widehat{\sfc}_j $ depends on the PEO of the parent graph (which is deterministic).
 Note that this is only used in the course of analysis since the population level PEO is not observed.
 This representation is extremely useful in analyzing the performance of $ \cchat $ and its biased variant in \prettyref{sec:smooth}.
-More generally, we prove the following result.
+More generally, we have the following result, which we prove in \prettyref{app:proofs}.

 \begin{lemma} Let $ \{ v_1, \dots, v_N \} $ be a PEO of $ G $ and let $ \{ \widetilde{v}_1, \dots, \widetilde{v}_m \} $, $ m = |S| $, be a PEO of $ \tG $.
 Furthermore, let $ \widehat{\sfc}_j = |N_{\tG}( v_j ) \cap \{ v_1, \dots, v_{j-1} \}| $ and $ \widetilde{\sfc}_j = |N_{\tG}(\widetilde{v}_j ) \cap \{ \widetilde{v}_1, \dots, \widetilde{v}_{j-1} \}| $.
 Let $ \widehat{\sfg} = \widehat{\sfg}(\tG) $ be a linear estimator of the form